Alxhr0/infinity/README.md

 You can also create an issue and might be fixed for you.

 ## Customization
-Simply dark allows you to customize some parts of the Steam client component.
+Infinity allows you to customize some parts of the Steam client component.
 For now, there are 7 customization options available.

 1. **Color Settings**: Controls the color used in the theme.
 1. **Compacted Header**: Allows you to put the _"Store, Library, and Community"_ bar into one single row above with the Steam logo.